Do I Tip Wedding Vendors?

 Unique and Amazing vendors: Did you hire a llama to come to your wedding?
 Tip them, because a llama eats a shit ton of food.
 Did you get pyrotechnics for the grand exit?
 Tip them, because fire is dangerous AF.
 Did you hire a getaway car?
 Tip them, because them ol’ fancy cars eat up money.
 Did you hire someone to design your entire wedding?
 Please tip them, design is so damn hard.

-The best makeup artists also give a touch up kit.
+The best makeup artists also give a touch-up kit.
 Man, I judge makeup artists if they don’t at least give her the same damn lip color to use later, so she isn’t naked lipped after the first sip of water.
 Don’t make me deal with the aftermath, please.
-Speaking of aftermath, I literally have the clean up the mistakes of shitty makeup artists.
+Speaking of the aftermath, I literally have the clean up the mistakes of shitty makeup artists.

 Makeup artists are also, in my opinion, the number one reason weddings run late.
-They’re too slow, late or too chatty.
-Some refuse to do the bride first or even in the middle, insisting on “the most fresh look,” without taking into consideration of a first look or even how long it takes to get dressed.
+They’re too slow, late, or too chatty.
+Some refuse to do the bride first or even in the middle, insisting on “the freshest look,” without taking into consideration the first look or even how long it takes to get dressed.

 Suggested tip: 15%-20%